Stone624/DataMining/README.md

 All of these use the PreProcessing.java, FeatureVector.java, and DocumentObject.java.
 The Lab2 uses KNNCL1.java and BayesianCL2.java.
 Lab3 uses KMeans.java and KBSCAN.java.

-NOTE: makefile only makes the necessary files, so the command "javac -g [filesToMake]" is necessary
+NOTE: makefile only makes the necessary files, so the command "javac -g [filesToMake]" is necessary to compile other files.